martimatix/Rust-Juniper-Rocket-GraphQL-Example/README.md

 Are you trying to figure out how to use Juniper with Rocket?

-I created this repo because at the time of writing (2018-03-28), the [Juniper book](http://juniper.graphql.rs/) section on Rocket is yet to be written and I found the [example in Juniper Rocket](https://github.com/graphql-rust/juniper/tree/master/juniper_rocket/examples) to not work for me.

-I hope this changes in the future.
+Clone this project and follow the instructions below and start playing today!
+Unlike the [Rocket example](https://github.com/graphql-rust/juniper/blob/master/juniper_rocket/examples/rocket_server.rs) in the Juniper repo, it can be built without relying on types defined in Juniper tests.

 ## Running the project